Japanese tea ceremony: History

-Sen no Rikyū was the leading teamaster of the regent Toyotomi Hideyoshi, who greatly supported him in codifying and spreading the way of tea, also as a means of solidifying his own political power.
-Hideyoshi's tastes were influenced by his teamaster, but nevertheless he also had his own ideas to cement his power such as constructing the Golden Tea Room and hosting the Grand Kitano Tea Ceremony in 1587.
+Sen no Rikyū was the leading tea master of Regent Toyotomi Hideyoshi, who supported him in spreading the way of tea, also as a means of solidifying his own political power.
+Hideyoshi's tastes were influenced by his teamaster, but nevertheless, he also had his own ideas to cement his power, such as constructing the Golden Tea Room and hosting the Grand Kitano Tea Ceremony in 1587.
 The symbiotic relationship between politics and tea was at its height.
-However, it was increasingly at odds with the rustic and simple aesthetics continuously advertised by his tea master, which the regent increasingly saw as a threat to cementing his own power and position, and their once close relationship began to suffer.
+However, it was increasingly at odds with the rustic, simple aesthetics continuously advertised by his tea master, which the regent increasingly saw as a threat to cementing his own power and position, and their once close relationship began to suffer.

-In 1590, one of the leading disciples of Rikyu, Yamanoue Sōji, was brutally executed on orders of the regent.
-One year later the regent ordered his teamaster to commit ritual suicide.
-The way of tea was never so closely intertwined with politics before or after.
-After the death of Rikyū, essentially three schools descended from him to continue the tradition.
-The way of tea continued to spread throughout the country and later developed not only from the court and samurai class, but also towards the townspeople.
-Many schools of Japanese tea ceremony have evolved through the long history of chadō and are active today.
+In 1590, one of the leading disciples of Rikyu, Yamanoue Sōji, was executed on orders of the regent.
+One year later, the regent ordered his tea master's ritual suicide.
+The way of tea and politics became closely intertwined during this period.
+After Rikyū's death, three schools descended from him to continue the tradition, and the practice continued to spread throughout the country and later developed not only among the court and samurai class, but also among the townspeople.
+Many schools of the Japanese tea ceremony have evolved over the long history of chadō and remain active today.